 - 5.3.1.
 You must not make a deduction from Workers' wages if it benefits You directly or indirectly and is unreasonable in the circumstances. - 5.3.2.
-In addition to the restrictions on deductions You may make, specified in clause 11.1(d) of the Deed You must not charge any Worker, or deduct from the Worker's wage: - (a) any expenses that are incurred by You in meeting Your statutory obligations and Your obligations under the Deed.
-Such expenses include expenses in relation to: - (i) welfare and wellbeing costs, unless expressly authorised under these Guidelines, - (ii) uniforms or any branded clothing and/or apparel, - (iii) training and PPE for WHS, - (iv) vaccinations required for employment (e.g., Q Fever), or - administrative expenses incurred by You in relation to participation in the Scheme, including administration, time spent arranging pay slips, briefings, dispute resolution and community engagement for Workers,
+In addition to the restrictions on deductions You may make, specified in clause 11.1(d) of the Deed, You must not charge any Worker, or deduct from the Worker's wage for the following. - (a) Any expenses that are incurred by You in meeting Your statutory obligations and Your obligations under the Deed.
+Such expenses include expenses in relation to: - (i) welfare and wellbeing costs, unless expressly authorised under these Guidelines - (ii) uniforms or any branded clothing and/or apparel - (iii) training and PPE for WHS - (iv) vaccinations required for employment (e.g. Q Fever) - administrative expenses incurred by You in relation to participation in the Scheme, including, additional visa processing costs such as the use of a migration agent, time spent arranging pay slips, briefings, dispute resolution and community engagement for Workers. - (b) Any amount in respect of any of the Worker's accommodation or transport costs for any week in which You offer the Worker work for less than 20 hours, in accordance with 3.7.4. - (c) Any amount less than \$200 as per the minimum net pay guarantee. - (d) Any amount owed by the Worker to You relating to a previous Placement.